bencoopertx/export-notion-cms/README.md

 **Warning**

 Framer currently does not support files larger than 5mb when importing.
-This may make it so some previous notion CMS entries become invalid or unusable.
+This may make it so some notion CMS entries with large images become unusable, and must be imported manually.

 **Basic**